EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

 ### Continue with Current Deployment

-1. If your deployment failed with an error, you can re-run the `azd up` command to restart the deployment of the same `azd` env that you have created before.
+1. If your deployment failed with an error such as validation error, you can re-run the `azd up` command to restart the deployment of the same `azd` env that you have created before.

+    !!! danger "Validation Error"

+        InvalidTemplateDeployment: The template deployment 'dev' is not valid according to the validation procedure.

-2. If your deployment has failed due region or quota availability and you want to continue with current deployment, the simplest way is to delete the `config.json` and `.env` in `.azure` folder and execute the `azd up` command again.
-This will reset the whole
+2. If your deployment has failed due to region or quota availability and you want to continue with current deployment in another region, you must purge the existing deployment using `azd down --purge` command before proceeding with another deployment.
+To set the new region for Azure OpenAI models in current `azd` deployment, you can use the following command:

+    ```bash title=""
+    azd env set AZURE_OPENAI_LOCATION <region>
+    ```

+    !!! warning "Soft Delete Resources consume quota"

+        If the resource destruction does not complete, interrupted or `--purge` flag is not used, the resources may still exist in the your subscription as soft deleted resources which can be seen from Azure portal such as deleted OpenAI models in `Manage deleted resources`, then these resources will consume OpenAI quota hindering you from creating new deployment.
+It is very important to permanently delete these resources either from Azure portal or through azure CLI before proceeding with another deployment.

+        ```bash title=""
+        az cognitiveservices account purge --location <region> --resource-group <resource-group> --name <openai-resource-name>
+        ```

-### Destroy and Recreate New Deployment
+### Destroy Old Deployment and Create New

 1. If your deployment failed and you want to create a new deployment, you must first purge the previous deployment using `azd down --purge` command before creating a new deployment with a new `azd` env.
-To create new `azd` env, you must execute `azd env new` command.
+To create new `azd` env, you must execute `azd env new` command and input the name for the new `azd` env.

 2. You might run into following error when executing `azd down --purge` command when you have not approved quota before or have not approved yet: